GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - [Serenity Prayer](https://en.wikipedia.org/wiki/Serenity_Prayer)

     ```text
-    God, grant me
-    The serenity to accept the things I cannot change,
+    God, grant me the serenity to accept the things I cannot change,
     The courage to change the things I can,
     And the wisdom to know the difference.
     ```